santhosht-24/RPA-OrganizeFiles/README.md

 This repo contains UiPath Studio files for organizing different types of files by moving them into separate folders based on each file type.
+Also this branch consists of a workflow file, which is invoked using the Main.xaml file.
+This workflow will accept File name and File extension as input arguments and return a boolean value as output indicating whether the organizing process is success or failure.